 “Why am I just hearing about this now?”

 Since June 2013, PHP code has been throwing notices in error logs like this:

 PHP Deprecated: mysql_connect(): The mysql extension is deprecated and will be removed in the future: use mysqli or PDO instead

-It has been 6 years now since this change has been communicated.
-Between your website developer, or web hosting company, somewhere along the line it has probably been mentioned (and possibly ignored) that an upgrade is needed.
+It has been 8 years now since this change has been communicated.
+Between your website developer, or web hosting company, or somewhere else, it has probably been mentioned (and possibly ignored) that an upgrade is needed.